 This article contains affiliate links.
 If you buy through them, we may earn a small commission at no extra cost to you.

-Quick Facts - What they are: Self-contained panels (typically 40W–400W) that fold, roll, or carry without fixed mounting - Who they're for: Campers, festival-goers, van and motorhome owners, and balcony solar buyers who want a dual-purpose system - Price range: £50–£600 depending on wattage and brand - Key decision: Foldable suitcase-style vs rigid balcony panel — different use cases, different outputs - UK caveat: Portable panels paired with a power station don't connect to the home circuit; for home electricity offset you need a microinverter setup
+Quick Facts - What they are: Self-contained panels (typically 60W–440W) that fold, roll, or carry without fixed mounting - Who they're for: Campers, festival-goers, van and motorhome owners, and balcony solar buyers who want a dual-purpose system - Price range: £70–£600 depending on wattage, brand, and whether it's a bifacial model - Key decision: Foldable suitcase-style vs rigid balcony panel — different use cases, different outputs - UK caveat: Portable panels paired with a power station don't connect to the home circuit; for home electricity offset you need a microinverter setup - 2026 trend: Bifacial foldable panels (Jackery SolarSaga 200W, Anker SOLIX PS-series) now dominate the flagship tier, at higher prices than older monofacial models

 Portable vs Fixed Balcony Solar: Understanding the Difference